About

 Bijou Stories has it roots in oral history, in the traditions of sharing stories and memories, of documenting people’s personal histories to elucidate our understanding of the past and the present and even help mark signposts to the future.
 Traditionally, marginalised voices have been excluded from the dominant narratives, queerwashed out of the mainstream and into the margins.
 As recently as the 80s there was a move to silence gay voices with the introduction of Section 28, a pernicious attempt to ‘other’ gay people.
-And, although there have been improvements in gay equality there is still

 Using oral history, found footage and queer ephemera we aim to paint a new picture of the LGBTQ+ community based on their lived experiences, memories and histories.
-We will be capturing and documenting these stories and inviting participants to work with LGBTQ+ artists to re-imagine them and create new artworks for an exhibition and live events
+We will be capturing and documenting these stories and inviting participants to work with LGBTQ+ artists to re-imagine them and create new artworks for exhibition and live events

 Let your imagination explore the creative possibilities!